Berymuch/Streamer.Bot/Actions List.md

 GitHub | No | placeholder
 Good bot | No | placeholder
 Grade Book | No | placeholder
+Help me nut | No | Links to a webpage with explanations and descriptions of all valid Nut values as defined in my Vnyan Nodegraphs.
 Hug | No | placeholder
 Is Zem Gay | No | placeholder
 Kofi Commissions | No | placeholder